dore-datagen/dore-datagen.github.io/docs/example.md

 # Example

-The example below is illustrative of a typical workflow for using Dore.
+This example is illustrative of a typical workflow for using Dore.

 Let's say we want to generate fake data in MySQL for the following E-Commerce schema: